Honda CBR250R 0-60 mph in 7.10 seconds

 It is not all bad for the Honda CBR250R despite it not being a performance-orientated engine.

-This is pretty much the optimum 0-60mph time.
-Most resonable sized and weighted people with reasonable enough skills will be doing eight-second runs.
+The majority of reasonably sized and weighted people with decent enough skills will be doing eight-second runs.

 Speed in gears at 5000 rpm